Visa Basics for Foreign Entrepreneurs Coming to the U.S.

 This post provides a brief answer to that question.

-Visa Waiver – Allows an individual to come to the U.S. for 90 days; no extension or change of status is allowed.
-Allows attendance at business meetings and other passive business development activities, but does not allow compensation from U.S. sources.
+Visa Waiver – Allows an individual to come to the U.S. for 90 days.
+No extension or change of status is allowed.
+Allows attendance at business meetings and other passive business development activities.
+Does not allow compensation from U.S. sources.

 B-1 Visa – Business visitor visa: Allows admission for up to six months.
 Can be extended, and permits a change to a different immigration status.
-Allows passive business activities, but not productive work in the U.S. or receipt of any U.S.-based remuneration, though expenses can be reimbursed.
+Allows passive business activities, but not productive work in the U.S. or receipt of any U.S.-based remuneration.
+However, expenses can be reimbursed.
 Must benefit a foreign, rather than U.S., business.

-H-1B Visa – Specialty occupation visa: Allows a U.S. employer to hire an individual for a specified complex or unique job for a period of up to three years (which typically can be extended to six years) because the position cannot be filled easily from the workforce available in the U.S. The individual can form a business in the U.S. but cannot work for it.
+H-1B Visa – Specialty occupation visa: Allows a U.S. employer to hire an individual for a specified complex or unique job for a period of up to three years because the position cannot be filled easily from the workforce available in the U.S. Typically can be extended to six years.
+The individual can form a business in the U.S. but cannot work for it.
 Note that USCIS gives H-1B cases particularly careful scrutiny.

 The U.S. Department of State offers more-detailed information starting at its Temporary Workers Overview page.

 Visa issues can be quite complex.
 If you have visa-related questions, you should retain a qualified immigration lawyer.

 - Visa Basics for Foreign Entrepreneurs, Part 2: What Constitutes Work?